Mesgen Amanov

-Mesgen Amanov (born 6 September 1986) is a chess grandmaster from Turkmenistan.
+Mesgen Amanov (born 6 September 1986) is a Turkmenistani chess grandmaster.
 He is the highest rated player in his country, and has represented Turkmenistan in 4 Chess Olympiads.
 In January 2012 Grandmaster Amanov started MACA (Mesgen Amanov Chess Academy) in Illinois.

 Coaching career

 Amanov went to Sport and Tourism University in Turkmenistan, majoring in chess coaching, he graduated at the age of 19-20.